|

 While your layout is open, choose

-for which embellishment(s) you’d like to add, open them, and then cut and
+browse your hard-drive or CD drive for which embellishment(s) you’d like to add, open them, and then

 color, and size, if desired.
 You can even duplicate them if you want more